-This is – by the way one of the major positive points on this record.
-And then the stellar work on the keyboard: Again finely tuned against the rest of the ensemble.
-Well – hells bells – it just fits.
-Almost too well, nothing really out of place.
+This is – by the way – one of the major positive points on this record.
+And then the stellar work on the keyboard kinda bubbles the surface of this specific soundscape.
+Again finely tuned and crafty as hell, against the backdrop of the ensemble.
+Well – hells bells – things just fit on this disk.
+Almost too well, actually, with nothing really out of place.

 No track is really bad and it will depend on preference and taste which one will go first.
-I can recommend Passion – of course, Haunted – in a geeky kind of way.
-It is an irresistible mix between spoken vocals in Spanish and a refrain in English with medieval/melodic elements in there.
-Gothic that – I like it.
-Wherever You Are eerily mixes atmospheric passages with downturned guitar interludes and a solo thrown in.
-Embrace the Storm – the title song – again surprises with soft passages and harder ones.
+I can recommend Passion – of course, and Haunted – in a geeky kind of way.
+It is an irresistible mix between spoken vocals in Spanish and a refrain in English with melodic elements in there.
+A track with a truly Gothic feel to it.